Setting up MailBlastr for multi-tenant apps

 Option A: a single MailBlastr account

-You manage everything from one account: add each tenant’s domain, verify it, and mint a domain-scoped API key so each tenant can only send from their own domain.
+You manage everything from one account: add each tenant’s domain, verify it, and issue a domain-scoped API key so each tenant can only send from their own domain.
 All sending, billing, and analytics flow through your account.
-The whole flow is API-driven.
+Domain setup is API-driven; issuing the key itself is a dashboard step.

 When a tenant signs up, create and verify their domain.